Sandy (choreographer)

-Santhosh Kumar (born 5 July 1978), known professionally as Sandy Master, is an Indian actor and choreographer who works primarily in Tamil films and television.
-He is well known for his roles in films such as Leo (2023), Niram Marum Ulagil (2025) and Lokah: Chapter 1 — Chandra (2025).
+A. Santhosh Kumar (born 5 July 1986), known professionally as Sandy, is an Indian actor and choreographer who works in Tamil and Malayalam films and television.
+He starred in films such as Leo (2023), Niram Marum Ulagil (2025) and Lokah Chapter 1: Chandra (2025), Bha Bha Ba (2025) and Parimala and Co (2026).

-Sandy gained popularity in Tamil films for his dance choreography in "Pathala Pathala", "Chikitu" and "Monica", and special appearance songs in films like Love Today.
+Sandy gained popularity in Tamil films for his dance choreography in "Pathala Pathala" and "Monica", and special appearance songs in films like Love Today.
 In 2019, Sandy participated as a contestant on the reality television show Bigg Boss 3 and emerged as the runner-up.

 Career

-Early work and rise to stardom (2005-2019)
+Early work (2005-2019)

-Sandy started his career as a choreographer in the dance show Maanada Mayilada telecasted in Kalaignar TV in 2005.
 He choreographed for actor Sathish Krishnan and Jayashree throughout the season.
-He was also seated in the panel of judges in various seasons of Maanada Mayilada.
 He is one of the judges in Kings of Dance season 2.
-He worked as a choreographer for The Telugu and Kannada language shows "Challenge Show" and "Kuniyona Bara".
+He worked as a choreographer for the Telugu and Kannada language shows Challenge Show and Kuniyona Bara.

 He started his choreography career in Tamil film industry through the film Aaaah in 2014.
 Later he choreographed Viraivil Isai, Ivanuku Thannila Gandam and Vaalu in 2015.
-He also choreographed for movies like Saagasam, Jithan 2 and Gethu.
+He also choreographed for the movies Saagasam, Jithan 2 and Gethu.
 He further went on to choreograph songs for Rajinikanth in the 2018 film Kaala.
 As an actor, Sandy made his debut in the movie Ivanuku Thannila Gandam, a comedy film featuring Deepak Dinkar.

 In 2019, Sandy appeared in the reality television show Bigg Boss 3 on Star Vijay as a contestant, finishing as the runner up.

-Expansion and further career (2019-present)
+Further career (2019-present)

-In 2021, he appeared in the horror film 3:33 where Sandy played the lead.
+In 2021, he appeared in the horror film 3:33 as the lead.
 A reviewer of The Times of India stated, "The film then throws stuff like semi-evil numbers, mediums who communicate with ghosts and more scenes with Kathir [Sandy] that may or may not be bad dreams, but by then, the film stops being truly scary and turns exhausting".
 In 2023, he appeared in the film Leo alongside actor Vijay where Sandy portrays the character of a robber.

 In 2022, Sandy was the initial cast for the role Samson in the Kannada film Head Bush which starred Dhananjaya.
-However due to certain circumstances he opted out of the role and was replaced by Balu Nagendra.
+However he opted out of the role and was replaced by Balu Nagendra.

 In 2025, Sandy choreographed the song "Monica" for the Tamil film Coolie.
-Then he made his Malayalam debut in the film Lokah as Inspector Nachiyappa Gowda.
-He is also playing a lead role in the Kathanar: The Wild Sorcerer alongside Jayasurya and Anushka Shetty.
+Then he made his Malayalam debut in the superheroine film Lokah Chapter 1: Chandra as the antagonist, Inspector Nachiyappa Gowda.
+It emerged as the highest grossing Malayalam film of all time.
+He is also playing a role in the Kathanar: The Wild Sorcerer alongside Jayasurya and Anushka Shetty.
+He also made his Telugu debut in the horror film Kishkindapuri as the antagonist Vishrawaputra.

-Sandy also signed a lead role with Malayalam director Dhananjay Shankar in the action thriller film film Bha.
+Sandy also signed a role with Malayalam director Dhananjay Shankar in the action thriller film Bha.
 Bha.
-Ba. playing alongside actors Dileep, Vineeth Sreenivasan and Dhyan Sreenivasan.
+Ba..
+In 2026, he announced his lead role in a Tamil alongside Kavin and Priyanka Mohan which is currently undergoing filming and production and is titled #Kavin09.